 is a solar engineer, commercially-licensed driver, extremophile lover, and certified best friend.
 When brain space isn’t dedicated to queering gender performativity, transnationalism, and all things molecular biology related, Sasha loves frolicking in rural Russian fields, visiting museums in the snowy Eastern Sierra, and skating down the street to play pick-up soccer in Chicago’s Jackson park.
 Catch Sasha doing more Baba Yaga witchcraft on the gram @sashawasha23!

-(she/they) is a writer, designer, theater nerd, and science/tech enthusiast in their mid-20s who helped build Free Rads' new, revamped website.
+(she/they) is a writer, designer, theater nerd, and science/tech enthusiast in her mid-20s who helped build Free Rads' new, revamped website.
 For most of 2019, Shubha will be living on Duwamish land attending Ada Developers Academy, a year-long training and internship program for women and non-binary individuals to break into tech.
 In Shubha's free time, you'll most likely find her designing radical games, taking pictures of wildlife, stargazing, or drawing She-Ra fan art.
 Twitter: @panicpixels

 is a queer robot beep-booping her way through grad school one rusty, robot heartbeat at a time.
 She likes plants (ALOT ALOT) and dabbles in the sophisticated science of caring for pet-rocks.
 When she’s not making weird things with glue and paper, she thinks about how shooting stars are the universe’s garbage. or something.